Multi-height distribution of rational points of split toric stacks: Application of the universal torsor in the case of abelian nice stacks

-As presented in \cite[section 6]{santens2023brauermaninobstructionstackycurves}, we may extend the formalism of universal torsor from \cite{Harari_Skorobogatov_2013} (introduced in \cite{colliot_sansuc_descente_variete_I}) to Deligne-Mumford stacks.
-Let us recall here the construction.
-Let $X \xrightarrow{\pi} S$ be a DM stack over a scheme $S$ which shall be either a Dedekind scheme or a field.
-We write $\mathcal{D}(X)$ for the derived category of sheaves on the small étale site of $X$.
-Let the shift of the truncation of $R\pi_* \G_{m,X}$.
-The map $\G_{m,S} \rightarrow R\pi_* \G_{m,X}$ defines a morphism $\G_{m,S}[1] \rightarrow K D(X)$.
-Its cokernel will be denoted by $K'D(X)$.
-We thus have a distinguished triangle in $\mathcal{D}(S)$: If $\pi$ has a section, the triangle splits and $a_X = 0$.
-Let $T$ be any group of multiplicative type and denote by $\hat{T}$ its associated sheaf of characters.
-Then we may write the first terms of the exact sequence given by the composition via the derived functor $\textbf{RHom}(\hat{T},-) $:
+Let $T$ be any group of multiplicative type and denote by $\widehat{T}$ its associated sheaf of characters.
+Then we may write the first terms of the exact sequence given by the composition via the derived functor $\textbf{RHom}(\widehat{T},-) $: